Cystoscopy Procedure in Gilbert, AZ

 When Will My Results Be Ready?

 Depending on the particular patient and their physician, some individuals may be consulted about their cystoscopy results immediately after it is over.
 Others, especially those that have been under general anesthesia during their procedure, will be given their results later on.
-Dr. Simoncini or Dr. Shaba may also need to wait until additional testing has been finished on any samples that may have been taken during your cystoscopy.
+Our urologists may also need to wait until additional testing has been finished on any samples that may have been taken during your cystoscopy.